googleforgames/agones/docs/sdk_rest_api.md

 ### Watch GameServer

-⚠️⚠️⚠️ **/watch/gameserver is currently a development feature and has not been released** ⚠️⚠️⚠️
+⚠️⚠️⚠️ **/watch/gameserver is currently a release candidate feature** ⚠️⚠️⚠️

 Call this when you want to get updates of when the backing `GameServer` configuration is updated.